Chocolate Easter Nests

 No, the coconut oil is not essential, but it does help to make the mixture nice and smooth.

-I think you could make these up to a week in advance, and keep in the freezer.
+You could make these up to a week in advance and keep in the freezer.
 Assemble with the mini eggs the day you are serving.
 If you want to prep these fully, you could make them start to finish up to 1 day in advance and store them in the fridge so the chocolate doesn’t soften or melt at room temperature.

 For these Chocolate Easter Nests, I prefer to break up pretzel sticks because they replicate the look of real sticks perfectly!
 If you’re using the classic pretzel shape, you may have to shape them a bit when placing on the baking sheet.
 But don’t overthink it, really anything goes!